Chapter 35 Dependents Educational Assistance Program

 Always try to apply for this benefit prior to the beginning of the academic year in which you plan to attend.
 This benefit is awarded every academic year, and students are required to renew their application each year to continue receiving this benefit.

-*NOTE: At CSU Stanislaus, an academic year begins with fall semester and ends with the last day of the summer term the following calendar year.
+*NOTE: At Stanislaus State, an academic year begins with fall semester and ends with the last day of the summer term the following calendar year.
 For example, a current 2011-2012 fee waiver award will apply for the Fall '11 and Spring ’12.
 The fee waiver, however, does not apply for Winter or Summer sessions.

 Once your application has been approved, please verify that a copy of your authorization letter has been received by the Veterans Affairs Office.